Measurement has been a bugaboo of the PR industry for years.

 - Social content from posts to your social media networks.

 Owned content is pretty straightforward—consisting of blogs, e-books, video and any other content you’ve created and own.
-Metrics from earned and social content can pinpoint which sites and social media networks are most effective for your brand, so you can focus your energies and resources on them.
+Metrics from earned and social media content can pinpoint which sites and social media networks are most effective for your brand, so you can focus your energies and resources on them.

 Any basic metrics program, such as Google Analytics, can show you how many unique visitors you have on your website.
 Many programs also show where your traffic originates.